SergioEstanRuiz/SergioEstanRuiz.github.io/talks.md

     </div>
     <p class="talk-description">

-      I presented two times in <a href="https://www.stats.ox.ac.uk/~reinert/">Professor Gesine's</a> reading club on Differentially Private.
+      I presented two times in <a href="https://www.stats.ox.ac.uk/~reinert/">Professor Gesine's</a> reading club on Differential Privacy.
 I talked about types of composition theorems of differentially private mechanisms, and about the Sparse Vector Technique.
 The presentation below was done with <a href="https://www.leonicarlawirth.org/">Dr. Leoni Carla Wirth</a>.
     </p>
     <div class="talk-links">
     <a href="/assets/talks/Differential_privacy.pdf" target="_blank">Slides</a>